nodejs/wiki-archive/ES6-Modules-in-Node.md

 - Ability to publish and require packages that have files of both ES Modules and CJS Modules

-## Questions
+## FAQ

-Open Questions:

-- Is there any plans to support files that use both module systems (aka CJS+ES Modules)?
+### Is there any plans to support files that use both module systems (aka CJS+ES Modules)?

+Still open.

-- `How can node identify whether a file is a CJS module or an ES6 module?` why does it even need to do this?
+### `How can node identify whether a file is a CJS module or an ES6 module?` why does it even need to do this?

-Closed Questions:

-- ...
+Still open.

-## Detection Problem
+## Detection Options

-How can node identify whether a file is a CJS module or an ES6 module?
+This section serves to address the available methods for addressing  the question "How can node identify whether a file is a CJS module or an ES6 module?"

 ### Option 1: In-Source Pragma